Characterization of low loss microstrip resonators as a building block for circuit QED in a 3D waveguide

 Our approach, a microstrip resonator (MSR) in a rectangular waveguide (Fig.~\ref{fig:MSR_sketch}), combines the advantages of three dimensional structures with a compact, planar design~\cite{axline_architecture_2016, paik_observation_2011}.
+The U-shaped MSR (Fig.~\ref{fig:MSR_sketch}(a)) is effectively a capacitively shunted $\lambda/2$ resonator~\cite{pozar_microwave_2012}.
 The sensitivity to interfaces is reduced, since the majority of the field is spread out over the waveguide, effectively reducing the participation ratio~\cite{wang2015}.
-Another advantage is, that the waveguide represents a clean and well controlled microwave environment~\cite{pozar_microwave_2012} without lossy-seams~\cite{brecht2015} close to the MSR.
+Moreover, the U-structure allows a tuneable coupling, by changing the position within the waveguide.
+Another advantage is, that the waveguide represents a clean and well controlled microwave environment~\cite{pozar_microwave_2012} without lossy seams~\cite{brecht2015} close to the MSR.
 As the MSR is capacitively coupled to the waveguide, no wirebonds~\cite{wenner_wirebond_2011} or airbridges~\cite{chen_fabrication_2014} are required, which can lead to dissipation or crosstalk.

-The U-shaped MSR (Fig.~\ref{fig:MSR_sketch}(a)) is a capacitively shunted $\lambda/2$ resonator.
-Due to the open end, a voltage maximum occurs at the ends and a current maximum in the center~\cite{pozar_microwave_2012}.
-Considering that the MSR is patterned on silicon, the resonance frequency of the fundamental mode is expected at \SI{11.3}{GHz}.
-The additional shunt capacitance between the legs shifts the resonance frequency down to about \SI{8}{GHz}.

-To assess the performance of different materials we investigate aluminum and niobium MSRs.
+To assess the performance of different materials, we investigate aluminum and niobium MSRs.
 The samples were fabricated using standard optical lithography techniques and sputter deposition of the metallic films.
-We used a wet etching process for the aluminum samples and a reactive ion etching (RIE) process for niobium.
+Structuring of the metal layer was done using a wet etching process for the aluminum samples and a reactive ion etching (RIE) process for niobium.
 After completely removing the photoresist, both samples were cleaned in an oxygen plasma.